 It should go without saying that you should wear clothing you don’t care about.
-But, I’m saying it anyway.
+But I’m saying it anyway.
 Wear clothing you hate.
 It’s going to get trashed.
 I suppose you could wear a smock or even painter’s gear.
-But, whatever you wear, know that it will never look the same after you’re done dying the dollhouse shingles.
+But whatever you wear, know that it will never look the same after you’re done dyeing the dollhouse shingles.

 You’ll also have to protect your work area.
 I don’t care where you’re working, you have to do this.
 The dye will stain everything.
 Even concrete.
-Since wood dye is water based, it splashes and splatters more than you realize.
-And, you’ll never realize what’s happened until after you start cleaning up, and then, it’s too late to get the dye out.
+Since wood dye is water-based, it splashes and splatters more than you realize.
+And you’ll never realize what’s happened until after you start cleaning up.
+By then it’s too late to get the dye out.

-As I was learning how to batch dye dollhouse shingles, I found that there are three key supplies to help protect your stuff.
-They are newspaper, plastic, and gloves.
+As I was learning how to batch dye dollhouse shingles, I found that there are three key supplies to help protect your stuff: newspaper, plastic, and gloves.

 I’m not going to lie.
 I was surprised at how awesome newspaper performed during this project.
 After I drained the dollhouse shingles, I (per the instructions), piled them in a heap on the newspaper, then added more shingles as I went.